Zvitko/Zvitko/README.md

 ### Here is What I'm Working On! 👋

 - 🔭 I’m currently working on ...
-Master's of Computer Science, Machine Learning
+Master's of Computer Science
 - 🌱 I’m currently learning ...
-Machine Learning, SL/UL
+DevOps
 - 👯 I’m looking to collaborate on ...
 All things Python
 - 💬 Ask me about ...
 Anything developement, I enjoy using technology to solve problems
 - 📫 How to reach me: ...
 Zwvitko1@gmail.com / [Linkedin](https://www.linkedin.com/in/zachery-vitko-438058139/)